 Reports are often fragmentary.
 Instead of a regular news report, details of a fatality might appear on a Facebook martyrs’ page, or in an Arabic-language tweet.
 A large number of local media sources have also appeared in Iraq in recent years, of variable quality.
 Some are run by political parties or militias, while other outlets are maintained on behalf of so-called Islamic State.

 Local groups might also monitor violence in particular Iraqi towns and cities – often at great risk to those involved.
-Mosul Ateka provided vital details on civilian casualties for example, until Daesh destroyed the group and murdered many of its members in 2015.
+Mosul Ateka provided vital details on civilian casualties for example, until Daesh murdered many of its members in 2015.
 The group was able to resume reporting only following the liberation of East Mosul in earlky 2017.

 It should be noted that claims of casualties from Coalition airstrikes represent only a very small proportion of overall fatalities attributed to the conflict in Iraq.
 According to IBC for the period August-November 2014 for example, some 6,800 civilians reportedly died in Iraq’s violence – of which no more than 100 were allegedly caused by Coalition air operations.